 Credentials can be granted based on Team or Asset.
 This setting can be changed by your program manager.

-Asset-based credential management has additional steps of downloading a template which contains some pre-filled information about your project.
+Asset-based credential management has additional steps of downloading a template that contains some pre-filled information about your project.
 Once you complete and upload the template, credentials will be assigned to the specified hackers.